Registered Nurse (RN) Jobs in Washington State

 $41.94 - $75.89 / hour

-You Belong Here.
-At MultiCare, we strive to offer a true sense of belonging for all our employees.
-Across our health care network, you will find a dynamic range of meaningful careers, opportunities for growth, safe workplaces, and flexible schedules.
-We are connected by our mission - partnering and healing for a healthy future - and dedicated to the health and well-being of the communities we serve.
-FTE: 0.9 Shift: Night Schedule: 3-12 hour shifts, Rotating weekends ** New Grads Welcome!** **URGENTLY HIRING** $13,000 Sign On Bonus with 2 year commitment** Position Summary We’re seeking a staff RN to join our incredible hospital-based team.
+Join a team that shares your calling At MultiCare, you’re more than just a job title — you’re part of a team built on trust that cares for each other, our patients and our communities.
+Belonging here means living our mission and values every day.
+If your purpose and passions align with ours, you’ll find a place to grow, do meaningful work and build a career you love in a community that feels like home.
+FTE: 0.9, Shift: Night, Schedule: 1900-0700, Rotating Weekends Position Summary We’re seeking a staff RN to join our incredible hospital-based team.
 This is an excellent opportunity to utilize your specialized training, knowledge, and nursing care with a multidisciplinary approach.
 It’s an exciting time to be a nurse at MultiCare.
 We are on a journey to become a best-in-class nursing organization.
 Together, we are creating an environment where nurses are owners in the clinical decision-making process, are well connected, have open communication with their colleagues, feel supported to develop professionally, and understand the future of nursing at MultiCare.
 Responsibilities You will organize patient care by prioritizing, delegating, delivering and evaluating on an ongoing basis You will utilize the knowledge base of nursing education and experience to deliver nursing care using the nursing process according to hospital policies, procedures and protocols Collaborate with the nursing team to facilitate overall improvement in quality of care, patient experience and cost reduction Foster a learning environment for patients/families, nursing staff and members of the health care team Advocate for ethical and holistic care promoting the autonomy, dignity, and health of patients from diverse ethnic and social backgrounds Requirements Bachelor's degree in Nursing, or obtained within five (5) years from the initial date of hire; RN with 15+ years of service or internal candidates hired before January 1, 2021 may be considered in satisfaction of this requirement in lieu of an education agreement Advanced degree in Nursing (MSN, PhD, DNP, ARNP) preferred Registered Nurse license (RN) in Washington State or multi-state licensure endorsement (MSL) Current BLS Certification required ACLS or NALS or PALS or TNCC or NRP certification, as required by facility or department Certification in specialty area preferred One (1) year of experience in acute care setting preferred About Yakima Memorial Hospital MultiCare Yakima Memorial Hospital has served the Yakima Valley since 1950.
 This 226-bed, not-for-profit hospital features a multispecialty team across 20+ primary and specialty care locations, providing cardiac care, cancer care, pediatric trauma care, hospice and advanced care for children with special health needs.
 Clinicians here care for a diverse patient population and make a meaningful impact in a collaborative, supportive environment where teams are valued and patients are grateful.
 About the Yakima Community Yakima enjoys 300 days of sunshine a year and a valley setting surrounded by desert hills and mountains.
 The area offers endless outdoor activities, from hiking, mountain biking and fishing to skiing, rafting and camping.
 Residents also enjoy rivers, lakes and scenic trails just minutes from home, along with a lower cost of living and a welcoming community — perfect for those who love an active outdoor lifestyle.
 Why MultiCare?
-Rooted in the local community – Partnering with patients, families and neighbors across the Pacific Northwest for more than 140 years Growth and education – Competitive tuition assistance, award-winning residencies, fellowships and career development to invest in your future Well-being and support – Generous PTO, Code Lavender and Employee Assistance Programs to help you maintain balance and feel cared for at work and in life Living our values – Respect, integrity, kindness and collaboration guide how we care for patients, communities and each other Belonging for all – Employee Resource Groups, inclusion initiatives and outreach programs support a workplace where every voice is valued Pacific Northwest lifestyle – Work and live where natural beauty, adventure and strong community connections are part of everyday life Pay and Benefit Expectations We provide a comprehensive benefits package, including competitive salary, medical, dental and retirement benefits and paid time off.
+Rooted in the local community Partnering with patients, families and neighbors across the Pacific Northwest for more than 140 years.
+Growth and education Competitive tuition assistance, award-winning residencies, fellowships and career development to invest in you.
+Well-being and support Generous PTO, Code Lavender and Employee Assistance Programs to help you maintain balance and feel cared in your work and life.
+Living our values Respect, integrity, kindness and collaboration guide how we care for patients, communities and each other.
+Belonging for all Resource Groups and outreach programs help ensure every team member feels safe, seen, heard and valued.
+Pacific Northwest lifestyle Work and live where natural beauty, adventure and strong community connections are part of everyday life.
+Pay and Benefit Expectations We provide a comprehensive benefits package, including competitive salary, medical, dental and retirement benefits and paid time off.
 As required by various pay transparency laws, we share a competitive range of compensation for candidates hired into each position.
 The pay scale is $41.94 - $75.89 USD.
 However, pay is influenced by factors specific to applicants, including but not limited to: skill set, level of experience, and certification(s) and/or education.
 If this position is associated with a union contract, pay will be reflective of the appropriate step on the pay scale to which the applicant’s years of experience align.
 Associated benefit information can be viewed here .

 MultiCare Health System